 The amounts needed will depend on the size of whatever it is you are making.
 The proportions are approximately 2 parts cement to 3 parts each of perlite and sifted peat moss, plus a handful of reinforcing fibers and all the water it takes.

-For an 18 x 12 x 6-inch trough you will need about 12 lb.
-Cement, 2 gallons each of peat and perlite, and a handful or two of reinforcing fibers.
+For an 18- by 12- by 6-inch trough you will need about 12 pounds of cement, 2 gallons each of peat and perlite, and a handful or two of reinforcing fibers.

-You will also want some type of large tub, to mix it in.
-Heavy-duty rubber gloves, preferably the chemical resistant type, a dust mask, a screen or sieve to get the lumps out of the peat moss, and a stiff wire brush, to finish the edges and give your hypertufa a weathered look.
+You will also want some type of large tub for mixing, as well as heavy-duty rubber gloves, preferably the chemical resistant type, a dust mask, a screen or sieve to get the lumps out of the peat moss, and a stiff wire brush, to finish the edges and give your hypertufa a weathered look.

 Things can get quite messy, from mixing the ingredients to hosing out your tub.
 Working on a tarp or a sheet of plastic is advisable.
 You will also need a large plastic bag, to hold the trough while curing.
-And finally, you will need some type of mold or form.
+Finally, you will need some type of mold or form.

 Creating a Mold for Your Hupertufa

 You can buy molds for making hypertufa troughs, stepping stones, and other creations, but you can also make a basic trough with a plastic tub or even a couple of cardboard boxes.
 Plastic, cardboard, and Styrofoam are the best choices for molds because the hypertufa will not stick to them the way it can in wood or metal.
 If you want to form your hypertufa over a something like a metal bowl, place plastic between the metal and the mixture.

-Find 2 similarly shaped, but different size boxes or plastic tubs, so that the smaller container nests inside the larger one, with about 1 -2 inches of space between them.
+Find two similarly shaped but different size boxes or plastic tubs, so that the smaller container nests inside the larger one, with about 1 to 2 inches of space between them.
 The larger the trough, the thicker the sides will need to be.
 Curved sides should be at least 2 inches thick.